Astronomers peering at a large alien planet have found it to be covered by an atmosphere unlike that of any extrasolar planet yet seen.

 "Direct studies of extrasolar planets are just in their infancy," said study co-author Michael Liu, also of the University of Hawaii.
 "But even at this early stage, we are learning they are a different beast than objects we have known about previously."

 The research will be detailed in the Astrophysical Journal later this year.

 The planets around HR 8799 are incredibly faint, about 100,000 times dimmer than their parent star.

-To obtain the spectrum of HR 8799b, the team relied on the adaptive optics system of the Keck II Telescope to make an ultra-sharp image of the star over many hours.
+To obtain the spectrum of HR 8799b, the team relied on the of the Keck II Telescope to make an ultra-sharp image of the star over many hours.
 Adaptive optics change the shape of a telescope's mirror to filter out the blurring effects of Earth's atmosphere.

 They then used the Keck facility instrument called OSIRIS, a special kind of spectrograph, to separate the spectrum of the planet from the light of its parent star.